 The therapeutic effects of surfing are becoming increasingly evident in psychological research.
 Recent studies have started to document how surfing can lead to improvements in post-traumatic stress disorder, anxiety and depression (ref.
 1).Our research

-Josh is an accredited EMDR Consultant, an accredited drugs and alcohol professional and a licenced Heartmath coach.
+Josh is the founder of Resurface and a Positive Psychologist, an accredited EMDR Consultant, an accredited drugs and alcohol professional and a licenced Heartmath coach.
 He is the clinical director of the Resurface programme.

 He has been working in private practice and as a consultant for Start2Stop since 2012 and has a special interest in treating trauma and promoting positive psychology.
 He is an experienced group facilitator, lecturer and public speaker.